 As we discuss in our article, ‘Reading Comprehension Basics’, once children can read written words fluently, their reading comprehension is largely dependent on their comprehension of spoken language.
-So, as long as they are given books that are appropriate for their age and verbal language skills, they will be able to understand them whether they are reading the books themselves or being read to by a parent.
+So, as long as they are given books that are appropriate for their age and verbal language skills, they will be able to understand them.

 Larry Sanger freely admits that his son didn’t understand much about 2-stroke gasoline engines when he read about them.
 He was just trying to demonstrate that his son was capable of decoding unfamiliar text.
 However, his son could both read and understand books that were written for children around his age.

 Can Teaching Children to Read Early be Harmful?

 Although some people have claimed that encouraging early reading could be harmful, we haven’t seen any evidence to support this.
 There is no reason to believe that learning letter sounds before the age of 5 should be any more harmful than learning the colours of the rainbow or the names of children’s TV characters.